layilin/SP23-33852/_texts/sc-page036.md

 [^f36n9]: The genus *Senna* contains various plants native to the Old and New World tropics that have laxative effects.

-[^f36n10]: Good for the stomach.

-[^f36n11]: Having the quality of expelling flatulence.

-[^f36n12]: Having the power to induce menstrual flow.
+[^f36n10]: Grainger means that the plant is good for the stomach (stomachic), that it produces flatulence (carminative), and that it induces menstrual flow (emmenagogue).

-[^f36n13]: Peacock's tail.
+[^f36n11]: Peacock's tail.

-[^f36n14]: Another common name for *Caesalpinia pulcherrima* because it was frequently used as a flowering barrier fence.
+[^f36n12]: Another common name for *Caesalpinia pulcherrima* because it was frequently used as a flowering barrier fence.

-[^f36n15]: A region on the west coast of Africa that served as a center of the Atlantic slave trade.
+[^f36n13]: A region on the west coast of Africa that served as a center of the Atlantic slave trade.
 It included parts of modern Sierra Leone, Liberia, Côte d'Ivoire, Ghana, Togo, Benin, Nigeria, and Cameroon but is not to be confused with the modern nation of Guinea on the western coast of Africa.

 ---